Fort Worth Distracted Driving Accident Attorney

 That’s right, if you live in Fort Worth, it’s illegal to text and drive.
 You can still talk on the phone, play music, or use its mapping service with a hands-free device.
 However, anything that requires you to physically touch and manipulate the device is off-limits.
 Texting and driving is a misdemeanor that can cost you hundreds of dollars in fines.
 If a driver causes serious injury or death while texting, they can face up to a year behind bars and be required to pay as much as $4,000 in fines.

-How Our Fort Worth Distracted Driving Accident Lawyers Can Help You
+How Our Fort Worth Distracted Driving Accident Lawyer Can Help You

 Don’t expect the distracted driver to come out and admit that they weren’t paying attention at the time of your collision.
 Unfortunately, their failure to take responsibility for their negligence can make things more complicated for you.
 On the bright side, you don’t have to worry about navigating a complicated injury claim on your own.
 Stephens Law Firm, PLLC will be right there by your side every step of the way.

-As our Fort Worth car accident attorneys handle your case, we will:
+As Fort Worth car accident attorney Jason Stephens handles your case, he will:

-- Find Evidence to Prove the Driver Was Distracted: As part of our investigation into your accident, we’ll work diligently to uncover any evidence to prove or suggest the other driver was distracted.
+- Find Evidence to Prove the Driver Was Distracted: As part of his investigation into your accident, he’ll work diligently to uncover any evidence to prove or suggest the other driver was distracted.
 This might include cell phone records, red light camera pictures, photos or video footage from nearby surveillance cameras, or eyewitness testimony.
-If we can prove the driver wasn’t paying attention, we can help you hold them accountable.
+If he can prove the driver wasn’t paying attention, he can help you hold them accountable.

 - Determine Who Else Might Be Responsible: Accidents don’t always happen for one singular reason.
 Even if you think your accident only happened because the other driver was distracted, that might not be the case.
-Our team knows how important it is to identify all causes and contributing factors.
-In doing so, we can determine who – other than the distracted driver – might be to blame for your injuries.
+Jason knows how important it is to identify all causes and contributing factors.
+In doing so, he can determine who – other than the distracted driver – might be to blame for your injuries.

-Our award-winning Fort Worth personal injury attorneys will work tirelessly to negotiate a fair settlement offer.
-However, we’ll never take the threat of going to trial off the table.
-Our lawyers have secured some of the highest jury verdicts in state and national history.
+Our award-winning Fort Worth personal injury attorney will work tirelessly to negotiate a fair settlement offer.
+However, he’ll never take the threat of going to trial off the table.
+Jason has secured some of the highest jury verdicts in state and national history.
 Insurance companies and other lawyers in the area know this and will likely do everything to avoid a head-to-head battle in court.
-This can be a huge asset as we attempt to recover a significant financial award for you.
+This can be a huge asset as he attempts to recover a significant financial award for you.

 What Damages Can I Get If I Was Injured By a Distracted Driver in Fort Worth?